3 Great Advantages of Going to a Career College in North Dakota

 3. Outstanding Quality of Life and Earning Potential

 Aside from a great job market, North Dakota offers other benefits that attract the attention of many students and professionals.
 For example, the state is often celebrated for its friendly people, clear skies, gorgeous sunsets, and short commute times.
 But another great advantage is that the state's residents have experienced one of the fastest rates of personal income growth in the nation.
-In fact, between 2005 and 2015, North Dakota's per-capita personal income rose by about 73 percent, which is more than twice as fast as the national rate.*
+Between 2007 and 2019, North Dakota residents saw their personal incomes rise by an annualized rate of 3.3 percent, the strongest of any state.4

 Make Your Next Move